 Birthing centers are typically staffed by midwives.
 This includes Certified Professional Midwives (CPM), who are formally trained and certified to work with healthy, low-risk moms, as well as Certified Nurse Midwives.
 At a birth center, midwives provide care prenatally as well as during labor.

-While birth centers operate independent of hospitals, they usually work together so that a physician can care for mom if a hospital transfer is required.
+While birth centers operate independently from hospitals, they usually work together so that a physician can care for mom if a hospital transfer is required.
 They may even have a physician or OB GYN that they consult with on an as-needed basis.
 In some cases, a birth center is even attached to, or a part of, a hospital.

 Pros of birthing centers

 - Birth centers are very natural-birth friendly and less likely to intervene medically with your labor.